Pregnancy Safety App: How to Choose One in 2026

 5. It is honest about its limits

-No app should position itself as a replacement for your obstetrician or midwife.
+No app should position itself as a replacement for your obstetrician, midwife, doctor, or pharmacist.
 The trustworthy ones state clearly that they are educational tools.
-SafeMama does this on every screen and in every guide: it helps you ask better questions, it does not diagnose or prescribe.
+SafeMama does this on every screen and in every guide: it helps you ask better questions, it does not diagnose, prescribe, or replace emergency care.

 Cost and platform availability matter.
 SafeMama is free to download on both the iOS App Store and Google Play, with an optional premium upgrade, so you can start scanning without paying anything.